hasura/graphql-engine/manual/files/permission.rst

 -------------------
   **Configuring Webhooks**

-  You need to configure the following options in filestore.yaml in cluster/<clusterName> directory:
+  You need to configure the following options in filestore.yaml in conf directory:

   .. code-block:: yaml